 Vicky is passionate about early intervention and prevention within mental health and takes a Positive Psychology approach to building on individual’s strengths and enhancing resilience to improve wellbeing.

 She is able to integrate a range of therapeutic approaches to develop the most suitable approach for the individual.
-She particularly enjoys working collaboratively with young people and young adults.

 The types of approaches she uses are CBT and systematic family work.